Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Acknowledgements

 \section{Acknowledgements}

+The authors wish to thank three anonymous referees for their suggestions and comments.
 This work has been funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant No 810367), project EMC2 (J.-P. P. and Y.M.).
-Support from the PEPR EPiQ and HQI programs is acknowledged.
+Support from the PEPR EPIQ - Quantum Software (ANR-22-PETQ-0007, JPP) and HQI (Y.M, JPP) programs is acknowledged.
 We thank Amazon Braket (G. Tourpe) for partial funding of the computations on the Aria IonQ machine and the whole team for their help in the setup of our computations on Amazon Braket's SDK (Software Development Kit).
 GPU computations have been performed at GENCI (IDRIS, Orsay, France) on grant no A0130712052.